onixus/4ebur-net/README.md

 - Comply with local laws and regulations
 - Rotate CA certificates regularly
 - Implement access controls
+- Run containers as non-root (default in our images)

 ## 🎯 Use Cases